ricardo-fonseca/eval/eval.md

 + `.offset`   - Value of the `offset` parameter
 + `.whence`   - Value of the `whence` parameter

-### `execl(const char *path, ... )``
+### execl(const char \*path, ... )

+__Notes__:

 The default settings implemented by the `eval_reset()` function will prevent the test function from calling this function, instead issuing an error and terminating the function.

 The function can be made to call `execl()` by setting `.action = ACTION_DEFAULT` but unless the call fails this will replace the current process with a new one.
-If a new process was not forked before this happens, this will of course stop the tests.
+If a new process is not forked before this happens, this will destroy the test.

+The function will also test the `path` pointer and issue an error if a problem is found.

 #### Function `.action` options